alirumane/alirumane.github.io/_posts/2016-02-18-installing-noobs-os-on-raspberry-pi.md

 **NOOBS files on SD Card**

-* Extract the downloaded NOOBS zip file in SD card and make sure the extracted file is not present in folder.
+* Extract the downloaded NOOBS zip file in SD card and make sure the extracted file is not present in the folder.

-* The files will be transfered in your SD card.
+* The files will be transferred to your SD card.

 * Safely eject the SD card and insert it into Raspberry Pi.

-**Booting first time**
+**Booting the first time**

  ![Raspbian installation selection]({{site.url}}/images/noobs_raspbian_recom.png "Raspbian installation selection"){: .center-image }*Raspbian installation selection*